Manage your API keys

 is your newly created API Key.

-The API key value will be displayed only once.
-Make sure to store it in a secure location as it cannot be retrieved later.
+The API key is displayed only once.
+Make sure to store it in a secure location, as it cannot be retrieved later.

 Grant access to API keys